-In the event of the Participant ceasing to be a director, officer, employee or consultant of the Corporation for any reason other than death (including the resignation or retirement of the Participant as a director, officer or employee of the Corporation or the termination by the Corporation of the employment of the Participant or the termination by the Corporation or the Participant of the consulting arrangement with the Participant), all unvested Options held by such Participant shall immediately cease and terminate and be of no further force or effect and all vested Options held by such Participant shall cease and terminate and be of no further force or effect on the earlier of the expiry time of the Option and the thirtieth (30th) day following: (i) the effective date of such resignation or retirement; (ii) the date the notice of termination of employment is given by the Corporation; or (iii) the date the notice of termination of the consulting agreement is given by the Corporation to the Participant, as the case may be.
+In the event of the Participant ceasing to be a director, officer, employee or consultant of the Corporation for any reason other than death (including the resignation or retirement of the Participant as a director, officer or employee of the Corporation or the termination by the Corporation of the employment of the Participant or the termination by the Corporation of the consulting arrangement with the Participant), all unvested Options held by such Participant shall immediately cease and terminate and be of no further force or effect and all vested Options held by such Participant shall cease and terminate and be of no further force or effect on the earlier of the expiry time of the Option and the thirtieth (30th) day following: (i) the effective date of such resignation or retirement; (ii) the date the notice of termination of employment is given by the Corporation; or (iii) the date the notice of termination of the consulting arrengement is given by the Corporation; or (iii) the date the notice of termination of the consulting arrengement is given by the Corporation; or (iii) the date the notice of termination of the consulting arrengement is given by the Corporation to the Participant, as the case may be.
 Notwithstanding the foregoing, in the event of termination for cause, such Option shall cease and terminate immediately upon the date notice of termination of employment for cause is given by the Corporation and shall be of no further force or effect whatsoever as to the Shares in respect of which an Option has not previously been exercised.